Aptitude Overflow

 vote

 Arrange sentences A, B, C and D between sentences 1 and 6 to form a logical sequence.
 1. There are, moreover, unconscious aspects of our perception of reality.
 A. Within the mind they become psychic events.
-B. The first is the fact that even when our ... an indefinite number of unknown factors.
+B. The first is the fact that even ... an indefinite number of unknown factors.
 6. The reason is, we cannot know the ultimate nature of matter itself.
 CBDA BADC DBAC DABC

 asked